|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 12) Reactor discharge temperature setpoint modulation is achieved by changing the insertion depth of the mobile square fuel bundles in the matrix of fixed octagonal fuel bundles.

 13) The mobile square fuel bundles are divided into two groups, A and B, in a pattern analogous to the red and black squares on a checker board.
 Each member of group A has four group B members as nearest neighbours.
 Similarly each member of group B has four group A members as nearest neighbours.

-14) Maximum possible reactor power occurs when both groups A and B are fully inserted.
+14) Maximum possible reactor reactivity occurs when both groups A and B are fully inserted.

 15) In normal reactor operation both groups A and B are partially inserted.